adobe/buildrunner/README.rst

 Pushing To PyPI Repository
 ==========================
-The 'pypi-push' step attribute is used to push a python package to a remote PyPI repository.
-If an artifact with a type of ``python-sdist`` or ``python-wheel`` is present in the artifacts for the step, those packages will be pushed.
+The 'pypi-push' step attribute is used to push a python package to remote PyPI repositories.
+If an artifact with a type of ``python-sdist`` or ``python-wheel`` is present in the artifacts for the step, those packages will be pushed to all defined repositories.

 The push only occurs if the --push argument is used, similar to how pushing docker images to remote docker registries works